San Blas Rebellion: Politics

-The San Blas Islands today
+San Blas Islands today

 The Guna of San Blas, whose population was numbered around 10,000 then, has since increased to around 35,000.
 There now exist 49 communities across the Guna Yala region, and the entire region is governed by the Guna General Congress.

 Their economy relies mainly on agriculture, tourism, fishing, and other handiwork production, with the sale of molas and migrant labour being other sources of income.

 Despite struggles during the revolution, the making and wearing of molas is still considered to be an important and integral part of Guna identity and culture, and the women are proud to be the only people in the world who can make this dress.

 However, more recently internal pressures such as climate and social change have resulted in the Guna having to expand their tourism industry.
 The expansion of this industry, enabling more visitors to stay on the Islands, and the development of hotels have been challenging for the Guna and their culture.
 Many hotels have exploited Guna employees and culture.
 This has resulted in the Guna controlling and limiting much of the tourism industry, making it much more difficult for Westerners to travel here.